 It is designed for all school-aged students in years 1 to 13.

 Which schools can participate in Creatives in Schools?

 All primary and secondary state schools, state-integrated schools, and kura.

 What happens if our proposal is not successful in the round we apply for?

 The Ministry of Education will inform you if your school or kura is not chosen in the round you apply for.
 You can re-apply in the future rounds.
 The Creatives in Schools programme is funded up to 2023.

 When do we apply for a police vet check for our creative?

 Before a creative can start working in a school and kura, they must undergo a police vetting check.
 This will be organised by the school and kura.

-You should apply for police vetting as soon as your proposal have been successful.
-Please visit https://www.police.govt.nz/advice-services/businesses-and-organisations/vetting/information-about-vetting for more information.
+You should apply for police vetting as soon as your proposal has been successful.
+Please visit the New Zealand Police website for more information.

 When do we submit the police vet check report for our creative?